Future proof your architecture with Aspects

 More often developers code first and read documentation later.
 So what we need is a way of enforce our architectural refactoring (or any architecture for that matter) and convey that to the developer.
 Our answer is Aspects!
 First some background regarding Aspects.

-Aspects is used to separate cross-cutting concerns, thus separating business logic from secondary functions like caching, logging etc. Aspects is defined in separate modules specifying what it should do and when it should be trigger at what point in the program.
+Aspects separate cross-cutting concerns, isolating business logic from secondary functions like caching and logging.
+Developers define aspects in separate modules, specifying their behavior and the points in the program where they should trigger.
 Using this approach you don’t have to concern yourself with coding logging or caching in every business object, the aspect will handle this.

 For further reading regarding Aspects: